Obesity: General Considerations

 c) Prefrontal lobe (executive control): The homeostatic and hedonic signals converge on the prefrontal cortex, which regulates eating behavior and controls decisions about preferences for eating one food type over the other.
 In patients with obesity this control mechanism can become dysfunctional, resulting in altered decision-making processes.

 2) Adipose tissue: Adipose tissue is no longer considered an inert organ dedicated solely to the storage of fat.
 An ongoing positive energy balance (excess calories) together with an impaired expandability of subcutaneous adipose tissue are the hallmarks of adipose tissue dysfunction.
 Dysfunctional adipose tissue produces fat-derived proinflammatory cytokines, or adipokines (including tumor necrosis factor alpha, interleukins, C-reactive protein, and monocyte chemotactic protein 1).
-This proinflammatory state can result in the development and progression of many comorbidities associated with adiposity, such as type 2 diabetes, hypertension, dyslipidemia, metabolic dysfunction–associated steatotic liver disease (MASLD, previously labelled nonalcoholic fatty liver disease [NAFLD]), polycystic ovary syndrome (PCOS), obstructive sleep apnea (OSA) (STOP-BANG questionnaire for OSA: mdcalc.com), and atherosclerotic cardiovascular disease.
+This proinflammatory state can result in the development and progression of many comorbidities associated with adiposity, such as type 2 diabetes, hypertension, dyslipidemia, metabolic dysfunction–associated steatotic liver disease (MASLD) (previously known as nonalcoholic fatty liver disease [NAFLD]), polycystic ovary syndrome (PCOS), obstructive sleep apnea (OSA) (STOP-BANG questionnaire for OSA: mdcalc.com), and atherosclerotic cardiovascular disease.

 3) Other factors implicated in the pathogenesis of obesity: Several medications used for the treatment of common obesity-related conditions—including diabetes (thiazolidinediones, sulfonylureas, insulin), hypertension, depression, and other psychiatric disorders (neuroleptics)—are recognized as contributing to weight gain (Table 1).
 Other contributors include inadequate amount of physical activity, chronic stress, poor sleep pattern, and modern energy-saving conveniences, such as cars and remote controls.